 8. For Button Wearers

-If you have trouble manipulating buttons then I would recommend purchasing a button hook.
+If you have a tough time manipulating buttons on a daily basis then I would recommend purchasing a button hook.
 I always recommended these to my patients who had arthritic hands or were only able to use one hand due to a stroke or other injury.

 And here’s a video showing you how button hooks are used.